mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 Each security vulnerability in a project's [Vulnerability Report](../vulnerability_report/index.md) has an individual page which includes:

 - Details of the vulnerability.
-- The status of the vulnerability within the project.
+- The status of the vulnerability in the project.
 - Available actions for the vulnerability.
 - Any issues related to the vulnerability.